IBM/vision-hzn/README.md

 1. This installation is currently tested on Ubuntu VM + P100 - x86/amd64 available in IBM Cloud.
 Setup an appropriate VM in IBM cloud under your account.

-2. Login as `root` into the VM.
+2. Login as `root`.
 Setup a non-root user account on the VM.
 Application will be run using `non-root` user.
 ```
 useradd -s /bin/bash -d /home/<username> -m -G sudo <username>
 usermod -g users <username>